Photo by Innerbody Research

 Roman oral finasteride 1mg | $20 | $240 | $2,400 |

-While Happy Head does better here than they did in the topical minoxidil comparison, there is still a clear and meaningful difference between them and Roman.
-This pattern repeats itself with oral minoxidil, where Happy Head outperforms Hims and Keeps (neither of whom offers it) but falls short of Roman’s pricing and dose options.
+While Happy Head does better here than they did in the topical minoxidil comparison, there is still a clear and meaningful difference between them and Strut or Roman.
+This pattern repeats itself with oral minoxidil, where Happy Head outperforms Hims and Keeps but falls short of Roman’s pricing and dose options.

-Whether the differences are large or small, confined to one other company or several, it always seems that there’s a better deal on a similar or identical product than what you can get from Happy Head.
-It may well be worth it for men and women looking for a higher concentration of minoxidil and interested in including the extra ingredients.
+Whether the differences are large or small, confined to one other company or several, it often seems that there’s a better deal on a similar or identical product than what you can get from Happy Head.
+This may well be worth it for men and women who are looking for dutasteride or a higher concentration of minoxidil and are interested in including the extra ingredients.
 This is doubly true for those who’ve struggled to see results with 5% solutions and other typical hair loss approaches.
-But for those just starting out on their journey and those who haven’t exhausted other options yet, Happy Head is simply too expensive.
+But for those just starting out on their journey and those who haven’t exhausted other options yet, Happy Head will often seem simply too expensive.

 The Happy Head customer experience is pretty straightforward.
 You can quickly purchase non-prescription products from the website, but if you want to purchase prescription products, you’ll go through a short questionnaire to evaluate your health and needs.
 A consulting physician reviews those answers and usually gets back to you within 48 hours.
 In testing, our physicians reached out within 24 hours.
 Depending on your state, you might have to have a phone call or video call with the provider, and sometimes they offer a call just to go over things with you.
 Our testers did most of their communicating through Happy Head’s messaging system, which is easy to use and on which providers are fast to respond.